MohammedAly22/ChatMyPDF/README.md

 - **Streamlit** - Interactive UI for the application.
 - **LangChain** - RAG pipeline, query optimization, and document re-ranking.
+- **LangGraph** - For building state graph RAG pipeline.
+- **LangSmith** - For monitoring and inspecting the logs of the intermediate steps.
 - **Sentence-Transformers** - Embeddings for retrieval.
 - **Cohere / Gemini** - LLM for response generation.
 - **InMemoryVectorStore / ChromaDB** - Vector database for document indexing.